 Our proficient LGBTQ+ therapists Carol Snow in Virginia and Cynthia Gaskins in North Carolina will support you all the way.
 You will feel empowered to resolve any spiritual distress or internalized homophobia you might be struggling with.

 This will help you build the confidence you need to articulate your expectations of your partner and relationship.
 Your therapist will help you target the sources of friction in your relationship and work with you to navigate hostile or discriminatory situations and resolve any other prevalent issues.

 Ready to give therapy a try?

-Schedule an appointment with Cynthia Gaskins for individual/couple therapy for LGBTQ+ in North Carolina or Carol Snow in Virginia.
+Our therapists can help you explore your identity while addressing your mental health.
+Schedule your first-free appointment with Cynthia Gaskins for individual/couple therapy for LGBTQ+ in North Carolina or Carol Snow in Virginia.